 There seemed to be a perfect balance between focused, individual work time and reflection, and exchange of ideas and critique with others.
 I enjoyed not only discussions about materials and techniques, but also dialogue about teaching and the sharing of artist opportunities and career strategies.
 I was encouraged by others viewing my work but was also presented with thought provoking questions and suggestions that helped me expand as an artist.

 - M. Robinson, printmaker and professor

 The residential workshop is geared toward practicing visual artists with an established studio practice.
-The session holds a maximum of eight participants, and requires a minimum of three.
-Admission review is for the in-person 2022 workshop only; online workshops do not require an application.
+The session holds a maximum of six participants, and requires a minimum of three.
+Admission review is for the in-person 2023 workshop only; online workshops do not require an application.

 Admissions are on a rolling basis, based on experience, images, and stated interests.
-Application review will continue until up to ten spots are filled, or until April 1, 2022.
+Application review will continue until spots are filled, or until April 1, 2023.

 As there is light hiking at high altitude (7-8000'),